EdkyZeleny/Word_Counter_2/README.md

 # How to test

-+ replase in sample_unittest.cc line 10 "rutext.txt"-> your "rutext.txt" file path
++ replase in src > lib > sample_unittest.cc > line 10 > "rutext.txt" to your "rutext.txt" file path !

 1. ./test.sh

-+ replase in sample_unittest.cc line 10 "rutext.txt"-> your "rutext.txt" file path

 # How to run
 1. cd build/src/bin